 The Friends' Data Policy was adopted at our AGM on September 29.
 You can download a copy for information.

-Our gardeners have been successful in applying for a Community Chest grant from the City Council.
-The funds will be used to improve the beds around the Library, to turn the small enclosed area at the back of the building into a pleasant seating area and to provide additional planting near the statue.
-Plants will be chosen, in part, to cope with the heavily-polluted air at this busy road junction, and should make a contribution to absorbing that pollution.
+Our gardeners were successful in applying for a Community Chest grant from the City Council.
+The funds have been used to improve the beds around the Library, to turn the small enclosed area at the back of the building into a pleasant seating area and to provide additional planting near the statue.
+Plants have been chosen, in part, to cope with the heavily-polluted air at this busy road junction, and should make a contribution to absorbing that pollution.

-This work is underway.
-The free-standing courtyard walls have been pressure-washed, and received a coat of masonry paint.
+The free-standing courtyard walls were pressure-washed, and received a coat of masonry paint.
 The bricks are the London Rustic type with a wavy pattern, used in many Southampton buildings.
 Their surface detail means they used up far more paint than plain ones would have done!

 Click here to register for the Friends of Cobbett Road Library Newsletter